SimonHic/table-top-games-app/README.md

 From there you can run the main.kt file and start navigating the menu from there.

 _psst_ if you're still confused with the menu you can check out the [Wiki.](https://github.com/SimonHic/table-top-games-app/wiki)

+---

+## Help

+If you are stuck with the Table-Top-Games App reach out to the author: SimonHic.

+---

+## Authors / Contributors
+    SimonHic